 - How old you are when you take out the cover

-- How long you want the cover, i.e. the term of the policy
+- How long do you want the cover, i.e. the term of the policy

-- The level of cover you want, and whether you want this cover to increase annually
+- The level of coverage you want, and whether you want this coverage to increase annually

 - Your general health